pantheon-systems/documentation/source/content/settings-php.md

   </Alert>

-- For actions that should take place on every environment, such as Redis caching, use the constant `PANTHEON_ENVIRONMENT`.
+- For actions that should take place on every environment, such as object caching, use the constant `PANTHEON_ENVIRONMENT`.
 Again, it will contain Dev, Test, or Live.
-See our [Redis](/object-cache) guide for examples.
+See our [Object Cache](/object-cache) guide for examples.

-- For Actions that require access to protected services like Redis or the site database, you can use the `$_ENV` superglobal.
-Please review our guide on [Reading Pantheon Environment Configuration](/read-environment-config) for more information, or see our [Redis](/object-cache) guide for examples.
+- For Actions that require access to protected services like Object Cache or the site database, you can use the `$_ENV` superglobal.
+Please review our guide on [Reading Pantheon Environment Configuration](/read-environment-config) for more information, or see our [Object Cache](/object-cache) guide for examples.

 As an example, here's how you can hard-code your Drupal 7 caching configuration and Google Analytics based on the environment.
 To learn more, see [Defining variables in a site's settings.php $conf array](https://www.drupal.org/node/1525472).